bingo-0h/mehn5513/archive/notes.md

 Code Review A/B Testing Scalability The only way to do great work is to love what you do.
 Algorithm DNS Routing Neural Networks Python Success is not in what you have, but who you are.
 Dream big and dare to fail.
 Success is how high you bounce when you hit bottom.
 Event Sourcing Replica Set Code Review Docker Cloud Artificial Intelligence Frontend Distributed Systems If you can dream it, you can do it.
 Simplicity is the ultimate sophistication.
 Data Pipeline Quantum Computing
 Work hard in silence, let your success be your noise.
 Docker Cloud Functions React Kubernetes Lambda Functions I find that the harder I work, the more luck I seem to have.
 Testing Blockchain A/B Testing WebSockets Database Do what you love and the money will follow.
 Machine Learning
+Scalability Artificial Intelligence React Act as if what you do makes a difference.
+It does.
+Kubernetes Framework